parteekcoder/concore-editor/README.md

 If we create our instance of the graph with `tailored-graph-builder`, we will get graph builder which will have hyperedges specialized for this project requirement whereas creating the instance from `graph-core` will result in a generic graph builder with simple edges.

+# Deploying concore-editor in GitHub

+We have two workflows.

+* Build - triggers automatically on every push and pull just to ensure the new PRs are consistent.

+* Build and Deploy - Has to be triggered manually and updates the online deployed version.
+Please go to this url and trigger this particular workflow https://github.com/ControlCore-Project/concore-editor/actions/workflows/buildAndDeploy.yml

+This ensures that any PR containing breaking change doesn't affect the user directly